stevengj/nlopt/doc/docs/NLopt_Modern_Fortran_Reference.md

 However, we also provide another Modern Fortran (from here on just Fortran) module in file nlopt.f90, that wraps a more natural Fortran interface around the NLopt API, which may be more convenient for Fortran programmers used to using derived types.

-The main distinction of the Modern Fortran API are:
+The main distinctions of the Modern Fortran API are:

 * Use of an `nlopt` module.
 * Use of a Fortran derived-type `opt`, with constructors, destructors, and member functions.